evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 The professor makes the gesture a second time, and the room breaks out in laughter.
 ~~~

-Right before 11:00AM, Borst enters the hall.
+As the laughter is dying down, Borst enters the hall.
-The girl sees him, and walks up to the Professor.
-The three have a short conversation, and then Borst and the girl quickly leave the room.[^2]

-Ever punctual, the Professor begins his lecture, but he's stammering.
+He runs up to the Professor, and whispers something to him.[^hint]
+A scared look runs across the Professor's face, but he thanks Borst, and continues to prepare.

 ~~~
 INT.
 MAIN LABORATORY - MORNING

+Right before 11:00AM, a GROUP of men enter the main Laboratory, where PROFESSOR BIRCHWELL is preparing to give a presentation.
+Their uniforms bear the insignia of the Soviet Union.
+The GIRL in the back takes notice, and pulls out a notepad.
+The GROUP sits down in the back of the room.
+Ever punctual, the Professor begins his lecture, but he's stammering.

+PROFESSOR BIRCHWELL
+Ah, l-l-let's... g-g-get started, h-here!
+Ok!
+I...
+I'd, like to introduce, uh, our honored, uh, guests, or...
+Everyone?
+I'd like to welcome ILYA ZOLNEROWICH, and his te--

+ILYA ZOLNEROWICH
+--Zol-NER-owich.

+PROFESSOR BIRCHWELL
+Ah, yes, yes, of course!
+A thousand apologies!
+They're doing some unrelated research in the area.
+We try to stay out of their way, but sometimes we run into eachother.
+Try not to step on their toes if we do see them, as I'm sure they will do for us!
+Now, on to our presen...

+The PROFESSOR trails off as ILYA stands, and calmly walks to the front.
+The two speak quietly for a moment, and then ILYA begins to leave the room.

+Ever punctual, the PROFESSOR begins his presentation.
-PROFESSOR BIRCHWELL stutters through a few slides, then skips a bunch.
+He stutters through a few slides, then skips a bunch.
 He's sweating, and fumbling with the controls of the slide projector.

 PROFESSOR